 "At UNICEF we've always had a focus on metrics and outcomes as a driver of the work we do.
 We welcome the innovation, energy, and attention that this work is bringing to the importance of holding ourselves accountable to meaningful outcomes and results."
-Dr. Mickey Chopra, UNICEF Chief of Health/Associate Director of Programmes
+Dr. Mickey Chopra, UNICEF Chief of Health/Associate Director of Programmes seemingly endless combinations of data.
+The following list illustrates the range of estimates that can be explored using the GBD data visualization tools:

-- Changes between 1990 and 2010 in leading causes of death, premature death, disability, and DALYs, as well as changes in the amount of health loss attributable to different risk factors across age groups, sexes, and locations. - Rankings for 1990 and 2010 of the leading causes of death, premature death, disability, and DALYs attributable to risk factors across different countries and regions, age groups, and sexes. - Changes in trends for 21 cause groups in 1990 and 2010 in different regions, sexes, and metrics of health loss. - The percentage of deaths, premature deaths, disability, or DALYs in a country or region caused by myriad diseases and injuries for particular age groups, sexes, and time periods. - The percentage of health loss by country or region attributable to specific risk factors by age group, sex, and time period.
+- Changes between 1990 and 2010 in leading causes of death, premature death, disability, and DALYs as well as changes in the amount of health loss attributable to different risk factors across age groups, sexes, and locations. - Rankings for 1990 and 2010 of the leading causes of death, premature death, disability, and DALYs attributable to risk factors across different countries and regions, age groups, and sexes. - Changes in trends for 21 cause groups in 1990 and 2010 in different regions, sexes, and metrics of health loss. - The percentage of deaths, premature deaths, disability, or DALYs in a country or region caused by myriad diseases and injuries for particular age groups, sexes, and time periods. - The percentage of health loss by country or region attributable to specific risk factors by age group, sex, and time period.